mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 against the configured Certificate Authority.
 If you are using self-signed certificates, set `ssl_verify_peer_certificate=false`.

+### `ssl_crl`

+A string giving a file path that identifies an existing readable file.
+The file must be a Certificate Revocation List in the PEM format that defines the revoked certificates.
+This parameter is only accepted by services.

 #### Example SSL enabled server configuration

 ```